The Importance of Optimized Feed Strategies in Bioprocesses

 Figure 1: The Herbert-Pirt Substrate distribution relation can be used to quantify how a substrate is assimilated and distributed for different functions in a microbe.

 How a substrate is distributed within a bioprocess provides important information on how substrate delivery may be optimized in order to improve key performance metrics.
-With the use of this model, it is straightforward to visualize how strain performance is intimately related to the feed strategy.
+With the use of this model, it is straightforward to visualize how cell line performance is intimately related to the feed strategy.

-In the first example (Figure 2a), the optimal performance of a microbe is delivered using a feed strategy designed specifically for this microbe.
+In the first example (Figure 2a), the optimal performance of a cell is delivered using a feed strategy designed specifically for this cell type.
 Substrate is delivered to generate biomass, support maintenance requirements, and allow optimal flux through the pathway, which results in high product yield.
 In the second example (Figure 2b), the culture is underfed.
-In this scenario, a disproportionate amount of substrate is dedicated to supporting the fixed costs of maintenance, leaving less substrate to product flux and consequently a lower yield.
+In this scenario, a disproportionate amount of substrate is dedicated to supporting the fixed costs of maintenance, leaving less substrate-to-product flux and consequently a lower yield.
 In the third example (Figure 2c), the culture is overfed.
 This results in higher substrate uptake rates than are required to support metabolism for growth, maintenance, and product pathway flux combined.
 This results in overflow metabolism which results in decreased product yield and increased production of metabolites that could have toxic effects on the culture.
-These examples demonstrate the importance of avoiding both overfeeding and underfeeding, which could lead to inaccurate conclusions that mislead bioprocess development and strain screening.
+These examples demonstrate the importance of avoiding both overfeeding and underfeeding, which could lead to inaccurate conclusions that mislead bioprocess development and cell line screening.

-Figure 2: The level of feed delivered throughout a fermentation can impact how the substrate is distributed to different functions.
+Figure 2: The level of feed delivered throughout a bioprocess can impact how the substrate is distributed to different functions.

-Similarly, when screening different strains for performance improvements, different genotypes are tested within a baseline process.
+Similarly, when screening different cell lines for performance improvements, different genotypes are tested within a baseline process.
 These genetic changes intentionally alter the physiology of an organism to produce the product of interest, and naturally these modifications can also change the substrate demand.
-Similar to bioprocess development, screening a strain in a process without adjusting feed rates accordingly can result in an incorrect assessment of the strain’s performance.
+Similar to bioprocess development, screening a cell line in a process without adjusting feed rates accordingly can result in an incorrect assessment of the cell line's performance.

 There are a number of different approaches to optimize substrate delivery concurrently with other variables.
-Some of the most elegant strategies employ dynamic methods for substrate delivery, leveraging physiological cues from the microbe to signal an increase in demand for feed or for signs of overfeeding.
+Some of the most elegant strategies employ dynamic methods for substrate delivery, leveraging physiological cues from the cell line to signal an increase in demand for feed or for signs of overfeeding.
 These methods require knowledge of aspects of each organism’s metabolism, sensitive online measurements, and adjustments to identify optimal setpoints for the bioprocess.
 While the upfront investment in the development of a dynamic bioprocess can take both time and bioreactor capacity, the benefit of optimal substrate delivery in the context of changes in other variables can lead to simplified experimental conclusions and accelerated bioprocess development timelines.
-Conversely, failure to spend the time upfront to invest in developing these strategies can result in confounded conclusions both in strain screening and process development, resulting in subpar strain performance and extended project timelines.
+Conversely, failure to spend the time upfront to invest in developing these strategies can result in confounded conclusions both in cell line screening and process development, resulting in subpar cell line performance and extended project timelines.

 For more on feed strategies for process development, including key challenges to keep in mind and best practices, check out this resource.